Waxing Gibbous on

 Lunation 32 / 985

-The Moon is 12 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 12 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 32 of Meeus index or 985 from Brown series.

-The length of the lunation is 29 days, 7 hours and 55 minutes.
+The length of this lunation is 29 days, 7 hours and 55 minutes and it is 12 minutes shorter than the upcoming lunation's length.
 This is the year's shortest synodic month of 2002.
-It is 12 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length shorter than mean